alexjohnson505/alexjohnson505.github.io/README.md

 Your local web server should now be running at ``localhost:3000``

-### Livereload
+### BrowserSync

-For front-end development, this project supports LiveReload.
+For front-end development, this project supports BrowserSync.

 * Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) Chrome Browser Plugin
 * Enable LiveReload. *LiveReload has been enabled when you see a solid black dot in the plugin's icon*